mvolkmann/context-easy/hooks.md

 If it is desirable to prevent the setup and cleanup code from running in every render, supply a second argument to the `useEffect` function that is an array of variables.
-If the value of any of these variables has changed since the last call, the cleanup and setup steps are executed again.
+The cleanup and setup steps are only executed again if the value of any of these variables has changed since the last call.
-Otherwise they are not.

 One use of an effect is to move focus to a particular input.
 This is demonstrated in the "Ref Hook" section below.